MarkXtenda/MarkXtenda/README.md

-### Hi there 👋 I'm Mark
+### Hi 👋 I'm Mark

-Aspiring full-stack software developer.
-Recent online course graduate with a focus on HTML/CSS, Javascript, React, SQL, and Ruby on Rails.
-Determined to turn concepts into code and bring impactful solutions to life through hands-on projects.
-Continuously learning and seeking new opportunities to grow as a developer and bring innovative ideas to life..
+Hi there!
+I'm a starting out full-stack software developer, driven by a passion for creating innovative and efficient applications.
+I recently finished an online course in software development and am now focused on improving my skills through hands-on projects and real-world experience.

+## Skills
+HTML/CSS
+Javascript
+React
+SQL
+Ruby
+C++
+Projects
+Here are a few of my most recent projects:

+Project 1:

+Description:
+Technologies used:
+Project 2:

+Description:
+Technologies used:

+## Contact
+If you would like to collaborate or have any questions, feel free to reach out to me via email or LinkedIn.
+I'm always open to new opportunities and connections in the tech industry!

 🔭 I’m currently working on my portfolio projects.
 You can check it out here: [https://github.com/MarkXtenda/personal_website](https://markxtenda.github.io/personal_website/)